appsody/website/content/docs/using-appsody/building-and-deploying.md

 1. You decide to re-publish your app to your target cluster, and run `appsody deploy` again.
 1. The command succeeds, yet nothing seems to change on the Kubernetes cluster: you still observe the older version of your app.

-This behavior can be explained by the fact that - if you simply issue `appsody deploy` without explictily tagging the image - you end up with a deployment manifest (the `app-deploy.yaml` file) that is identical to the one that was used to deploy the application the first time.
+This behavior can be explained by the fact that - if you simply issue `appsody deploy` without explicitly tagging the image - you end up with a deployment manifest (the `app-deploy.yaml` file) that is identical to the one that was used to deploy the application the first time.
 Therefore, Kubernetes will detect no differences in the deployment yaml, and will do nothing to update your app.

 In order to ensure that the latest version of your app gets pushed down to the cluster, explicitly tag the image every time with a new tag, to force Kubernetes to take action (for example: `appsody deploy -t dev.local/my-image:0.x`, where you increment x every time you re-deploy).